torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

    For Spectre variant 1 attacks, rogue guests can pass parameters (e.g. in registers) via hyper-calls to derive invalid pointers to speculate into privileged memory after entering the kernel.
-For places where such kernel code has been identified, nospec accessor macros are used to stop speculative memory access.
+For places where such kernel code has been identified, yesspec accessor macros are used to stop speculative memory access.

    For Spectre variant 2 attacks, rogue guests can :ref:`poison